SoftUni-Internal/interactive-content/EN/04-For-Loop/02-For-Loop.md

 }
 ```

-We can get a beeter understanding of this algorithm from this use-case diagram:
+We can get a better understanding of this algorithm from this use-case diagram:

 [image assetsSrc="04-for-loop-use-case.png" /]